-Protein - are you getting enough?
+Protein - are you getting enough and how much do you really need?

 There are thousands of proteins in the body, making up roughly 17% of our body weight.
 It is used in the body to build important structures such as skin, blood and muscles; growth and maintenance of our bodies and all structures contained within it are therefore reliant on a constant supply.
 It also provides the building blocks for our hormones, immune system, aids the digestion of food, and supports normal brain function, to name just a few of the countless functions.
 Long gone are the days when protein was considered only necessary for supporting muscle mass.
 This article not only highlights the importance of protein in the diet, but also provides a guide to help you consume the correct amount based on your body weight.